xforever1313/StaticWebsitesCommon/privacy.md

 ### Cookies

 This website does not produce any additional cookies.
-Disqus or any embeded content, however, might.
+Any embeded content, however, might.

 ### Embedded content from other websites